EduID-Mobile/ldap-oidc-provider/provider/actions/Assertion.md

 [ ] 3.1.10 The assertions payload MAY contain an azp.

-[ ] 3.1.11 If azp is present and apz is not matching the assertions issuer, then the issuer MUST be registered for proxy_authorization.
+[ ] 3.1.11 If azp is present and azp is not matching the assertions issuer, then the issuer MUST be registered for proxy_authorization.

 [x] 3.1.12 proxy_authorization SHOULD be granted only to trust agents.